Surgical complications – CMS recalibrated Patient Safety Indicators

-Measures of serious complications are drawn from the Agency for Healthcare Research and Quality (AHRQ) Patient Safety Indicators (PSIs).
+Measures of serious complications are drawn from the CMS Patient Safety Indicators (PSIs).
 The overall score for serious complications is based on how often adult patients had certain serious, but potentially preventable, complications related to medical or surgical inpatient hospital care.
-This composite or summary measure is based on the following measures:
+This composite (or summary) measure – Patient Safety and Adverse Events Composite – is based on the following measures:

-- Collapsed lung that results from medical treatment (Iatrogenic pneumothorax, adult)
+- (PSI 6) Collapsed lung that results from medical treatment (Iatrogenic pneumothorax)

-- Blood clots, in the lung or a large vein, after surgery (Postoperative Pulmonary Embolism or Deep Vein Thrombosis Rate)
+- (PSI 12) Blood clots, in the lung or a large vein, after surgery (perioperative pulmonary embolism or deep vein thrombosis)

-- A wound that splits open after surgery (Postoperative wound dehiscence)
+- (PSI 14) A wound that splits open after surgery (postoperative wound dehiscence)

-- Accidental cuts and tears (Accidental puncture or laceration)
+- (PSI 15) Accidental cuts and tears (unrecognized abdominopelvic accidental puncture or laceration)

-The Serious Complications measure applies only to Medicare beneficiaries enrolled in Original Medicare (traditional fee-for-service (FFS) Medicare) who were discharged from a hospital that was paid through the inpatient prospective payment system (IPPS) after the beneficiary had an inpatient stay.
+The measures of serious complications apply only to Medicare beneficiaries enrolled in Original Medicare who were discharged from a hospital that was paid through the Inpatient Prospective Payment System (IPPS) after the beneficiary had an inpatient stay.
 Non-Medicare patients and beneficiaries enrolled in Medicare managed care plans are also excluded from the data.

 Where the information comes from